chuckmanny20/CSE110_Lab_1/index.md

 ### Developing Algorithms

-I learned techniques such as Backtracing, Dynamic Programming, and Greedy Algorithms.
+I have learned many techniques such as Backtracing, Dynamic Programming, and Greedy Algorithms.

 #### Example Algorithm